mjbradvica/mjbradvica/README.md

 ChainStrategy - :link: An implementation of the Chain of Responsibility and Strategy patterns.

-MediatorBuddy - :couple: An opinionated implementation of [MediatR](https://github.com/jbogard/MediatR).
+MediatorBuddy - :couple: An opinionated application of [MediatR](https://github.com/jbogard/MediatR).

 ## Currently Under Development :gear: